jalopez526/honesto/README.md

-# Honesto - Frontend Practical Exercise
+# Honesto - Feedback app

 Honesto is an application allowing peers to leave feedback for other team members.
 For this exercise, you are to implement the required tasks below, along with any bonus tasks you also have time to complete.